-Sausage Spaghetti Squash with Apple Cider Glaze is hitting the dinner table!
-Sausage, parmesan cheese and reduced apple cider makes this squash a meal!
+Sausage Spaghetti Squash with Apple Cider Glaze is made with Italian sausage, parmesan cheese and apple cider.
+A delicious fall inspired dinner!

 This Sausage Spaghetti Squash with Apple Cider Glaze would be a perfect side dish to your Thanksgiving dinner, you could even leave out the sausage and make it a vegetarian option if that’s what you’re looking for.
 But this dish will definitely be a wow factor on any table, Thanksgiving or not.

 Or you can swap the sausage out for ground beef, turkey or chicken!
 This is a really versatile recipe so add the ingredients you have on hand!

 Looking For More Spaghetti Squash Recipes?

 - Creamed Spaghetti Squash with Bacon and Gruyere

 - Sausage & Pepper Spaghetti Squash Stir Fry